What Is Are Garment Spec Sheets and What Are They Used For?

 4. Quality Assurance

 Maintaining high standards of quality is crucial in the apparel industry.
 A garment spec sheet helps ensure consistency in production, regardless of where or by whom the garment is manufactured.
-By adhering to the detailed specifications, manufacturers can produce garments that meet the required quality standards, leading to higher customer satisfaction and reduced returns.
+By adhering to the detailed specifications, manufacturers can produce garments that meet the required quality standards, which may vary depending on the brand and its specific requirements, leading to higher customer satisfaction and reduced returns.

 5. Effective Production Planning